Analogy-LogViewer/Analogy.LogViewer.gRPC/README.md

 - Analogy.AspNetCore.LogProvider:
-Add Nuget package [Analogy.AspNetCore.LogProvider](https://www.nuget.org/packages/Analogy.AspNetCore.LogProvider/) and then add to the Configure method the following in te Startup.cs
+Add Nuget package [Analogy.AspNetCore.LogProvider](https://www.nuget.org/packages/Analogy.AspNetCore.LogProvider/) and then add to the Configure method (in  Startup.cs) the following:

 ```csharp